Wednesday, April 8, 2020

 “And Then We Danced” has an authentic approach to the Georgian and Armenian cultures, blending those traditions with the modernity of the new generation who only want to express themselves freely in their homeland.

-The original idea of the daring writer/director Levan Akin was to make a documentary on Georgian dancers.
+The daring writer/director Levan Akin originally planned to make a documentary on Georgian dancers.
 After watching the first footage, he saw a coherent story and turned it into a feature with a formal narrative.
 He went out to the streets without permission and shot it “Guerrilla-Style.”

 Akin considers himself an extensive researcher, and to make his film even more authentic, he studied the symbolism in Georgian dances, music, and costumes.
 Then, he juxtaposed those traditional elements of the country’s contemporary culture, subtly displaying the differences between parents, grandparents, and the invigorating youth.